-I have been granted additional funding (CHF 20.000) for the LIGHT.Sleep study I am running here in Basel from the Freiwillige Akademische Gesellschaft Basel.
+I have been granted additional funding for the LIGHT.Sleep study I am running here in Basel from the Freiwillige Akademische Gesellschaft Basel (CHF 20.000) and the Forschungsförderungsfonds of the Psychiatric Hospital of the University of Basel (CHF 31.500).

 In my first science communication competition, which was one of the Swiss semi-finals of FameLab, I advanced to the Swiss final to be held in Bern in April.
 I really enjoyed the competition, it will definitely not have been my last ;-)…